-Arm Compiler for Embedded 6 is built on Clang and LLVM technology.
+Arm[®] Compiler for Embedded 6 is built on Clang and LLVM technology.
 Therefore, it has more functionality than the set of product features described in the documentation.
-The following definitions clarify the levels of support and guarantees on functionality that are expected from these features.

 Arm welcomes feedback regarding the use of all Arm Compiler for Embedded 6 features, and intends to support users to a level that is appropriate for that feature.
 You can contact support at https://developer.arm.com/support.